RamitKataria/top-down-shooter/README.md

 facing in the direction the player moved last.

-- As a user, I want to be able to view a list of all the coordinates that the players is not allowed to move into.
+- As a user, I want to be able to view a list of all the coordinates that the player is not allowed to move into because of walls.